wwsalmon/postulate/README.md

-# Updately Landing Page
+# Updately Pro

-For now, this repo hosts a simple Next.js app for Updately's landing page.
+Updately is an all-in-one tool for collecting and publishing your knowledge.

+Built on Next.js and MongoDB.